 Look closely at the man hanging on the cross.
 With open arms, he embraces everything broken in humanity, all evil, all sins, all egoism, all selfishness.
 He is wearing a crown of thorns.
 People were longing for a King who will put everything right, but this is not the King they expected.
 ‘Father, forgive them, they do not know what they do’, is His prayer as He hangs on the cross, barely able to breathe.
 This is the King the human race didn’t expect, but this is also the King the human race needs so desperately.
 Someone who will undergo all evil and hold firm his loving and forgiving heart.

 What is the good in Good Friday?

 It can feel like a sad story.
 Christians believe this was not the end.
-The story of Jesus isn’t ended with His death.
-Good Friday will be followed by the Holy Saturday but a new week will come.
+The story of Jesus isn’t over with His death.
+Good Friday will be followed by Holy Saturday as a new week will come.
 Easter is coming!
 And on that day everything changed!

 When is Good Friday?

 April 10, 2020